Iris Orange Meehan - News Break

 Iris Orange Meehan

-DEWEYVILLE, Texas — Iris Orange Meehan was born Nov.
-30, 1934, in Dawson Springs, and passed away June 27, 2021 at the age of 86.
-She is survived by her children, Norris Orange and wife, Mary Jane; the Rev. Darrell Orange and wife, Jeanetta; grandchildren, Michael Orange and wife, Stephanie; Amanda Elms and husband, Andrew; Sara Olgesby and husband, Bill; Phillip Orange and wife, Kelli; 10 great-grandchildren; her sister Helen Coe; and her nieces and nephews.www.the-messenger.com
+Iris Orange Meehan was born November 30, 1934 in Dawson Springs, Kentucky and passed away June 27, 2021 at the age of 86.
+She is survived by her children, Norris Orange and wife, Mary Jane; Rev. Darrell Orange and wife, Jeanetta; grandchildren, Michael Orange and wife, Stephanie; Amanda Elms and husband, Andrew; Sara Olgesby and husband, Bill; Phillip Orange and wife, Kelli; 10 great grandchildren, her sister Helen Coe and her nieces and nephews.www.orangeleader.com

 Comments / 0